mattwebbio/orbital-sync/CONFIG.md

 ## Sync

+What data to copy from the primary Pi-hole to the secondary Pi-holes.

 ### V5

+Sync options for Pi-hole v5.x.

 | Environment Variable          | Required | Default | Example        | Description                                                 |
 | ----------------------------- | -------- | ------- | -------------- | ----------------------------------------------------------- |